vistamedia/socialmeta/README.md

 Figure 3

 1. **Image**
 The image used when sharing the article on Facebook, Google+ and Twitter.
+If none is provided the automatical override order is Default image -> HTML of the article (first one) -> intro or full (depending on your configuration)
 1. **Title**
 If empty the article title will be used instead
 1. **Description**
-If empty the beginning of the article will be used instead
+If empty the beginning of the article will be used instead (all html tags will be automatically striped)
 1. **Related article**
 Add some related resources to try to gain related items from your site under your post in the stream.
 1. **Video HTTPS Url**